 Enrico Cullen, BA, MA, Director of Strategy, joined a.i.r. nyc to provide creative, business, and strategic direction, as well as systems analysis and financial planning.
 For more than a decade, Enrico's work has resulted in important transformations for communities.
 He developed and founded the Academy of Urban Planning High School in Bushwick, Brooklyn, a New Visions small school, produced the Media That Matters Film Festival, an annual festival of short films on social issues that travelled the globe, produced six feature documentaries on social issues, such as the war in Congo, human-tower building on three continents, salt-mine treatment centers for asthma, and more.
 Enrico holds degrees from the University of Chicago and the University of Wisconsin-Madison and is the founder and director of Related Parts, LLC.

-Agueda De La Cruz, BA, Outreach Coordinator, joined the a.i.r. nyc team in December 2016.
-She is a graduate of the City College of New York and is currently working on her masters in School Counseling/Counseling Education.
-Agueda previously worked for an early intervention agency.
-She sees the quality of her own work as a platform to be a better advocate for low income communities.
-Agueda emphasizes the importance of education in her work by focusing on achievement gaps and education equality.
+Agueda De La Cruz, Outreach Coordinator, BA, joined a.i.r. nyc in January 2017.
+She is a graduate of City College with a bachelor's degree in Psychology and is currently working on a master's degree in School Counseling/ Counseling Education.
+Before coming on board with a.i.r NYC, Agueda worked for an early intervention agency.
+She enjoys figuring out ways to improve her work so that she can be a great advocate for low income communities.
+Agueda also enjoys working with closely with students to close achievement gaps and obtain equitable education.

 Stanette Dixon, Community Health Worker, joined a.i.r nyc in October 2016.
 Stanette has worked in the social services field for over 10 years providing counseling, mentoring, and tutoring services to children, young adults, and adults.
 She is passionate about educating others and promoting self-empowerment.
 She is currently in school obtaining a BA in Human Services.
 Stanette grew up in California and enjoys writing short stories, baking pastries, hiking, and spending time with her family.